LI-SHA1573/scientific-research-portfolio/Project_01_Hydroturbine_Fault_Diagnosis/README.md

 ### Time-domain and FFT Analysis

+The vibration signal was first analyzed in the time domain and transformed into the frequency domain using Fast Fourier Transform (FFT).

 ![Time-frequency analysis](figures/vibration_time_frequency_analysis.png)

-### Zoomed FFT Spectrum

-The dominant frequency components were further investigated in the low-frequency range.
+### Detailed Frequency Characteristics

+The low-frequency spectrum was further investigated to identify dominant vibration components.

 ![FFT spectrum](figures/fft_zoomed_spectrum.png)

-### Dominant Frequency Extraction
+### Dominant Frequency Components

-Peak detection was performed to identify major frequency components.
+Peak detection was used to extract representative frequency components from the vibration signal.

 ![Dominant frequencies](figures/dominant_frequency_components.png)